Hellcat Ace: Development and release

 Sid Meier purchased an Atari 800 computer in 1980 and began writing games in Atari BASIC.
 He showed his first work, Hostage Rescue, to his parents; his mother became so engrossed that she had to force herself to drop the joystick and walk away.

-In 1982, Meier was working for a cash register company in Baltimore.
-Mutual friends knew of Meier's interest in flight simulators and introduced him to Bill Stealey, a former military pilot who then worked in strategic planning at General Instrument.
+In 1982, Meier was working for General Instrument in Baltimore.
+Mutual friends knew of Meier's interest in flight simulators and introduced him to Bill Stealey, a former military pilot who then worked in strategic planning at the company.
 The two met in Las Vegas in the summer of 1982 while at meetings, and found Red Baron in the arcade at the MGM Grand.
 Meier repeatedly beat Stealey at the game, as Meier was able to consistently predict the game's next moves.

 Meier claimed he could write a better game than Red Baron on his home computer in one week; Stealey replied that he would sell it if Meier could write it.
 Despite Meier's initial one-week estimate, Hellcat Ace took two months to complete.
 Stealey sold fifty copies at his first sales meeting, and MicroProse was formed to sell the game.
 In a 1996 interview, Stealey recalled posing as a customer and calling computer stores to ask if they carried Hellcat Ace; he would then later call the stores as himself, and sell the game to them.
 He stated, "All these guys ended up being my regular customers.
 They all knew the scam I pulled on them and they all said, 'Bill, it was a great game.'
 And they sold a ton."

 Hellcat Ace was a success and led to several new games in quick succession; Spitfire Ace was a modified Hellcat Ace released the same year, 1983's NATO Commander was a classic wargame, and 1984's F-15 Strike Eagle returned to the flight simulation side and was a hit, eventually selling more than 1 million copies.

 Many years later, the original MGM Grand Red Baron machine was tracked down with the help of Bally Midway executives, and installed in the MicroProse offices.